-List view threshold is increased to 150,000 from 5000 which is default and recommended.
-The primary reason for the SharePoint List View Threshold is to maintain optimal user performance.
+Microsoft recommends that the List View Threshold is set to 5,000 to maintain optimal user performance.
+ESB’s configuration of this setting has the value increased to 150,000.
 When large lists are queried, they can consume significant server resources, potentially impacting the performance of the entire SharePoint site.